lucsdjango/UE_VR_ET_Visualization/README.md

 - TSVLogger
   - C++ class that handles logging of data organized in columns (variables) and rows (ticks) as tab separated text files.
   - Can log custom varibles (besides the tracking data) by calling AddEntry() (before StartLogging() is called in VRETLogging) and then one of the Update functions at every tick.
 All these functions are callable from blueprints.
 For an example, see LogTest blueprint.
+- FixationsVisualizationWidgetBlueprint / ETVisualization / Fixation
+  - BLueprint classes that control the visualization of recorded data.